 57 W 58th St., West Villlage

 COVID-19 update: Open for pickup, delivery, and outdoor dining.
-The coziest outdoor setting and an outrageously comforting menu define Quality Meats.
+The coziest outdoor setting and an outrageously comforting menu define Quality Eats.
 Several of our NYC colleagues consider it that reliable neighborhood spot you unconsciously amble toward when hunger hits.
 What to expect: Little Gem salads showered in Parmesan, a great burger, spicy Brussels sprouts, and grilled-to-perfection steaks.
 In other words, the classic dishes you’ve eaten over and over and still crave weekly because they’re both simple and consistently tasty.
 COVID-19 disclaimer: We are working hard to keep our listings as up to date as possible (deliveries, outdoor dining, etc.), but given the evolving nature of local COVID-19 restrictions, we recommend double-checking the information in this guide with any business you plan on visiting.
 Also, please note that we have not vetted any businesses listed within our guides for their compliance with applicable safety regulations.

 321 W 11th St., West Village